-Refugees and Migration from a Domestic Perspective: The United States and European Union, Professor Griffin (1 credit)
+Immigration and Migration Law from a Comparative Perspective, Professor Griffin (1 credit)

-This course will examine refugee and migration issues form a comparative perspective, concentrating on the U.S. and the EU.
-We will study the basics of U.S. immigration and asylum law as they relate to these pressing global problems.
-With respect to the EU, the course provides and overview of its formation and how the long process of European legal integration influenced how EU member states have dealt with the recent surge of refugees from Syria and the Middle East.
+This course will examine immigration and migration issues from a comparative legal and constitutional perspective, concentrating on the U.S., the Americas, The United Kingdom, and Europe.
+We will first study the basics of U.S. immigration law as they relate to these pressing global problems.
+With respect to the UK and EU, we will examine their constitutional structure and how it relates to the policy problems posed by immigration and refugees.

 Human Rights, International Law, and the Refugee and Migration Problem, Professor Addis (1 credit)

 This course will consider the problem of refugees and migration from the perspective afforded by public international law and human rights treaties.